Pre-Freshman Summer Program

 Our goal is to have this Pre-Freshman Summer Program equip you with the informational foundation that will help ensure your success.
 Great care has gone into planning this summer experience.
 The critical element in achieving academic success at Purchase is the time and effort you apply toward your college experience.
 EOP/MAP provides you with information and support but success ultimately is up to you.

 This program runs concurrently with the college’s online Orientation.
 EOP/ MAP Students will be automatically registered for both.

 This Summer Program is your beginning.
 Make it a good one!

-Both the EOP and MAP programs happen directly after the student attends the college’s orientation.
+Both the EOP and MAP programs happen concurrently with the college’s live orientation.
 The duration of each summer program is below:

 |What is the Pre-Freshman Summer Program?|

 As a freshman admitted to Purchase College through the Educational Opportunity Program (EOP) or Merit Access Program (MAP), you will be participating in a rewarding experience.
-You will be on campus for an extended period of time where you will get a head start on your college career by becoming familiar with the campus, its community, students and staff.
+The online summer program will provide a head start on your college career by becoming familiar with the campus, its community, students and staff.

 Students admitted to EOP/MAP must attend this summer program in addition to the college’s orientation session in July and the “Phase T.W.O.
 Orientation” program.

 EOP Opening Check-In Meeting Sunday, July 5th at 5:00PM

 Zoom Link will be emailed directly to EOP Students a week prior to the Opening Meeting.